danabr/zpl_preview/README.md

 Current state
 =============

 ZplPreview is still in its infant phase.
-There is no runnable executable, nor any usable library.
+It currently supports converting ZPL to HTML, but will only display labels.
+All parts of the library are far from feature-complete.

 How to run
 ==========

-TODO
+    $ zpl_preview --format html --width 2.36 --height 1.18 --dpi 300 input_file.zpl > output_file.html

+Options (all are required):
+--format  - Output format.
+Supported formats: html --width   - The width of the label in inches
+--height  - The height of the label in inches
+--dpi     - Dots per inch

 Library
 =======